IBM-Bluemix-Docs/mass-data-migration/unlock-storage-pool.md

    ![Activate storage pool](/images/StartStoragePool.png)

    By default, the share has both Network File System (NFS) and Server Message Block (SMB) protocols that are enabled with no access restrictions.
-You can modify access to this share for NFS or SMB by right-clicking the share name in the user inferface, and then selecting the appropriate menu option.
+You can modify access to this share for NFS or SMB by right-clicking the share name in the user interface, and then selecting the appropriate menu option.
    {: note}

 ## Next steps
 {: #unlock-storage-pool-next-steps}

-- If you're using a Unix machine, [connect the network share by using NFS](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-connect-nfs-share).
+- If you're using a UNIX machine, [connect the network share by using NFS](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-connect-nfs-share).
 - If you're using a Windows machine, [connect to the network share by using SMB](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-connect-smb-share).
 - Start the [data copy process](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-data-copy).